viliproject/vili/README.md

     CIRCLECI_BASEURL="https://circleci.com/api/v1.1/"
   ```

-   You will also have to add a circle job name to your kubernetes namespace's annotations to run after successfull deployment which can be used to run tests or any other post deployment tasks:
+   You will also have to add a circle job name to your kubernetes namespace's annotations to run after successful deployment which can be used to run tests or any other post deployment tasks:

   ```
     vili.environment-webhook="circle_jobname"